Colorado Secure Savings Mandate – What you need to know

 Get aggressive with any Consumer Debt

 The Feds have signaled it will aim to make some aggressive policy moves in response to the current situation.
 It is likely we may see as many as three rate hikes this year, two more next year, and another two in 2024.
 If you have any outstanding credit card debt now is the time to pay it down before interest rates go up.
 Any variable rate debt will get very pricey.
-If you cannot pay it off all at once, but you have good credit try and take advance of some zero to low-interest balance transfers.
+If you cannot pay it off all at once, but you have good credit try and take advantage of some zero to low-interest balance transfers.
 Doing this will help insulate you from the coming higher interest rates.

 Take advantage of lower mortgage interest rates now